JuliaDynamics/ResumableFunctions.jl/README.md

 * Ben Lauwens, [Royal Military Academy](http://www.rma.ac.be), Brussels, Belgium.

+## Contributing

+* To discuss problems or feature requests, file an issue.
+For bugs, please include as much information as possible, including operating system, julia version, and version of [MacroTools](https://github.com/MikeInnes/MacroTools.jl.git).
+* To contribute, make a pull request.
+Contributions should include tests for any new features/bug fixes.

 ## Release notes

 * 2017: v0.1 initial release that is Julia v0.6 and v0.7 compatible: